 Quintex became a family partnership and the range of products sold expanded to include regular lines, but still specialising in the unusual items that most wholesalers didn’t bother to stock.

 The business was based on simple sound ethics – fulfilling promises made to customers, providing a fast efficient service, paying suppliers promptly (immediately in most cases) and not operating any credit accounts.
 The latter point meant that there were no cash flow problems, and rapid growth was facilitated.
 (As the customers were all in the London area, deliveries were by made by our own van, and payment was generally collected on delivery.)

-Lampfix, a division of Quintex, started in 2006.
+Lampfix, another trading name of Quintex, started in 2006.
 For many years prior to 2006, Quintex had stocked a wide range of accessories for repairing, modifying or manufacturing light fittings, along with flexible cables of various colours.
 The old fashioned braided flex was also stocked in a selection of colours.
 In 2006, my son Laurie Smith had the idea of supplying lamp-repair goods nationwide to antique restorers, under the name “Lampfix”, with the slogan “Now You can Fix It”.

-Continuously trading since 1975, the business continues from strength to strength, widening its customer base to include lighting and other electrical shops, electrical wholesalers, lighting designers and manufacturers.
+Continuously trading independently since 1975, the business continues from strength to strength, widening its customer base to include many wholesale, retail and specialist customers.

 1. Operating from home in Meadow Road, Pinner, 1975-1986.
 Stock was kept in my van, coal bunkers and sometimes the living room!

 2. (White house) Still operating from home, Cannon Lane 1986 - 1990.

 3. Our first premises in Blenheim Road, 1990 - 2012.